Get powerful hacking protection

 Can someone hack your phone and turn on your camera?

-Yes, cybercriminals can hack phones to gain access to their cameras
+Yes, a cybercriminal can hack a phone to gain access to its camera.

 Can hackers hear you?